jmettraux/aachen/src/cac__skills.md

 : To take game with snare, arrow or spear, to know the habits and the manner of preys.

 Know
-: Grammar, logic, rhetoric, then arithmetic, geometry, music, astronomy
+: Grammar, logic, rhetoric, then arithmetic, geometry, music, astronomy.

 Lead
 : To conduct and inspire people.

-Notice
-: To perceive small details, hidden features, emotional states.
-To be aware.

 Perform
 : To sing, dance, or play an instrument.
 To know songs and stories.